aldotapia/agrtools/README.md

  - `gdd()`: calculate the growing degree days.
  - `clearsky_radiation()`: calculate the clear sky radiation.
  - `chillinghours()`: calculate the chilling hours.
+ - `dailychillinghours()`: calculate the chilling hours based on daily data.
  - `et0pm()`: calculate the potential evapotranspiration using the Penman-Monteith method.

 ## Installation